OPALE-dev/DcmSwift/README.md

 Follow the instructions below to use DcmSwift framework into your Xcode project.

-### Carthage

-It is the easiest way to use DcmSwift into your Xcode project.
-Just add the following to your `Cartfile`:

-    # TDB

-If you do not use Carthage yet and want to give it a try, you will found some instructions here to getting started.

-### Subproject

-Otherwise, you can link the framework directly from a subproject.
-The only requirement is to use a Xcode workspace (`.xcworkspace`):

-    # TDB

 ## Getting Started

-### Import the framework

 ### Read a DICOM file